 What is a talent shortage?

-A talent shortage occurs when there’s a significant disparity between the skills employers need for their organizations to thrive and the number of available employees or job seekers with those skills.
+A talent shortage occurs when there’s a significant disparity between the skills employers need for their organizations to thrive and the number of available employees or qualified candidates with those skills.

-This often occurs on an organizational basis, where a particular company doesn’t have enough specialized talent.
-However, these shortages can also affect industries or the entire global economy.
+These shortages often occur on an organizational basis, where a particular company needs more specialized talent.
+However, these skill shortages can also affect industries or the global economy.

 Is there a shortage of talent?

-As of 2022, a global talent shortage has impacted the economy.
-During the Great Resignation, 47 million Americans quit1 their jobs in 2021.
+In recent years, a global talent shortage has impacted the economy.
+More than 50 million Americans1 quit their jobs in 2022, surpassing the 2021 number by 3.5 million.
 Most of these workers found employment elsewhere where open positions were available.

 Despite job openings beginning to drop in the U.S., thanks partly to recession fears, many predict the shortages will continue beyond the near future.

-According to Paycor’s HR in 2023 survey3 and predictions, 62% of professionals surveyed believe the current shortage is long-term or permanent.
+According to Paycor’s HR in 2023 survey and predictions4, 62% of professionals surveyed believe the current talent shortage is long-term or permanent.

-Additionally, Arizona State University4 cited a report from Korn Ferry predicting the global talent crunch and shortages could grow to more than 85 million people, potentially costing organizations trillions of dollars.
+Additionally, Arizona State University5 cited a report from Korn Ferry predicting the global talent crunch and shortages could grow to more than 85 million people by 2030, potentially costing organizations trillions of dollars.

-It’s important to note that some industries have a surplus of talent, such as transportation and mining.
-If all job seekers were hired, there wouldn’t be enough positions available.
-Yet, thousands of positions remain unfilled, signaling that there are other factors at play.
+It’s important to note that some industries have a surplus of skilled talent, such as transportation and mining.
+If all job seekers in these industries got a job, there wouldn’t be enough positions available.
+Yet, thousands of positions remain unfilled, signaling that other factors are at play.

 Why is talent scarce?